metablaster/WindowsFirewallRuleset/README.md

 If you want to import rules, importing by using GPO is same as for export, and to import with PowerShell just run `Scripts\ImportFirewall.ps1`

-To customize your export/import please take a look into `Modules\Project.Windows.Firewall\Public`, which is where you'll find description on how to use export\import PowerShell functions.
+To customize your export/import please take a look into `Modules\Ruleset.Firewall\Public`, which is where you'll find description on how to use export\import PowerShell functions.

 ## Manage loaded rules